samyouaret/permission-manager-proposal/README.md

 3. [ ] NoSQL Storage like MongoDB.
 4. [ ] HTTP API (for usage with microservices).

+Secondly We need to test integration of this servers like express.js and nestjs, for example with `express.js` middleware that uses this permission manager.

 ## An example with InMemoryStorage